donnate/TrackingNetworks/shiny_apps/README.md

-# TrackingNetworks
+# TrackingNetworks: Shiny apps

-Update: November 28th 2017: code just pushed to Github and under the process of being cleaned up!
-It should be available within two days.
+This set of functions was used to try to make shiny apps in order to investigate the property of the different distances.